Security-Onion-Solutions/securityonion-docs/about.rst

 Security Onion
 --------------

 Security Onion is a free and open platform built by defenders for defenders.
-It includes :ref:`network visibility<network>`, :ref:`host visibility<host>`, :ref:`intrusion detection honeypots<idh>`, log management, and :ref:`case management<cases>`.
+It includes :ref:`network visibility<network>`, :ref:`host visibility<host>`, :ref:`intrusion detection honeypots<idh>`, :ref:`log management<elasticsearch>`, and :ref:`case management<cases>`.
 Security Onion has been downloaded over 2 million times and is being used by security teams around the world to monitor and defend their enterprises.
 Our easy-to-use Setup wizard allows you to build a distributed grid for your enterprise in minutes!

 Security Onion Solutions, LLC
 -----------------------------